alf45tar/Pedalino/README.md

 Arduino-Serial mode is required to upload a new sketch into main Arduino ATmega2560 microcontroller.

 To enable Arduino-Serial, add a jumper to PIN 4 (MOSI PB2) and PIN6 (GND) on ICSP connector for ATmega16U2.
-Reset is required to swicth the firmware mode.
+Reset is required to switch the firmware mode.

 ![ArduinoSerialJumper](https://github.com/alf45tar/Pedalino/blob/master/images/mocoLUFA-ArduinoSerial-Jumper.svg)

 ### mocoLUFA high speed mode

 mocoLUFA default speed is 31.250 bps but an undocumented high speed mode is in the code.
-A jumper betwen PIN 1 (MISO) and PIN 3 (SCK) on ICSP connector for ATmega16U2 enable the 1 Mbps speed.
+A jumper between PIN 1 (MISO) and PIN 3 (SCK) on ICSP connector for ATmega16U2 enable the 1 Mbps speed.
 Pedalino USB MIDI works at 1 Mbps (1.000.000 bps).

 ![HighSpeedJumper](https://github.com/alf45tar/Pedalino/blob/master/images/mocoLUFA-HighSpeed-Jumper.svg)